Monthly Food Supplement

 Low income individuals and families wishing to obtain emergency food assistance should call the food bank phone line at (514) 842-1214, Monday to Friday, between 9 am and noon for an appointment.
 Appointments are made for the following day depending on availability.

 An evaluation of the individual's financial situation is made at each appointment.
-Consequently, it is important to bring the following documents to every appointment: a proof of identity for each person living at the same address and a proof of address of each person aged 18 years or older, a proof of all household bills paid during the current month as well as those to be paid.
+Consequently, it is important to bring the following documents to every appointment: a proof of identity for each person living at the same address and a proof of address of each person aged 18 years or older, a proof of all household bills paid during the current month and those to be paid as well as a insulated bag to transport frozen food such as meat.

 Monthly Food Supplement